MDY

 Phase 4: The Promised Land

-Right away, when the boy arrived in the Promised Land, he met a giraffe.
-Because of its height, the Giraffe had tremendous perspective.
+Right away, when the boy arrived in the Promised Land, he met a hawk.
+The Hawk had tremendous perspective.
 It seemed to understand well where the boy was coming from, yet was willing to share with him the ancient customs of his own tradition.
-The Giraffe was a friend and a guide.
-It once happened that the boy slept in the same palce as the Giraffe, and the Giraffe had one of the boy’s dreams.
-Based on the dream, the Giraffe showed the boy a path of how he could change, mature.
+The Hawk was a friend and a guide.
+It once happened that the boy slept in the same palce as the Hawk, and the Hawk had one of the boy’s dreams.
+Based on the dream, the Hawk showed the boy a path of how he could change, mature.
 It became clear that it was time for the boy to stop being a toucan, and become a horse.
 The boy now saw a path in which he could gain the weight and responsibility of his tradition – in the Promised Land, these customs now made more sense.
 It all seemed worthwhile, and not at all limiting as it had felt in the Land of the Cats.
-Nevertheless, the Giraffe would stress that it was important for the boy not to overdo it – not to get lost.
+Nevertheless, the Hawk would stress that it was important for the boy not to overdo it – not to get lost.

 The boy’s transformation from toucan to horse was something out of a movie.
 Each month he would make a commitment to work on a certain character trait, or an aspect of the tradition.
 The boy came to realize that this had to do with the fact that he was like the moon, and that all the changes he undertook were related to his portion in the Book.
 Also, as the boy discovered spirituality, he discovered the concept of purity, and the Living Waters.
 The boy always had a fascination with water, and with the sea.
 Now he saw that in order to make a change one had to first make oneself like nothing; to go underwater, in order to be reborn.
 He started to understand that in order to truly be taught, one had to be like nothing before the Teacher.